Inquiry-based Education.

 Interest-led Learning.

 We do not have a predetermined curriculum that we follow.
-The reason for this is simple: our kids let us know what they are curious to know more about.
+The reason for this is simple: our kids let us know what they are curious to learn more about.
 Teachers will tell you that if a child is interested in something, the learning opportunities are endless.
 The seasonal changes, along with the various classroom destinations, continuously provide us with new things to explore.
 With knowledgeable teachers coming alongside the children as they discover, it is impossible to run out of things to learn.
 Science lessons, integrated with other subjects, occur regularly.
 This is a more tangible and natural way for our children to acquire and retain meaningful knowledge.

 Why Forest School?